Learn something now! - Watch the CEU Course Trailer

 Why should a physical therapist, occupational therapist or athletic trainer take this shoulder injury continuing education course?

-The end of baseball season is typically synonymous with the end of winter, however, for many young athletes, the pressure to train and compete all year round has become all too familiar.
-Overhead throwing injuries are on the rise due to lack of sufficient training, proper mechanics and appropriate throwing rest periods throughout the year.
+The end of the baseball season is typically synonymous with the end of winter; however, the pressure to train and compete for all year round has become all too familiar for many young athletes.
+Overhead throwing injuries are on the rise due to lack of sufficient training, proper mechanics, and appropriate throwing rest periods throughout the year.

 theaters Purchase Now, Instant Online Course Access

 - CE Hours: 8.0 hrs, .8 CEU

 - Instant Online Access, PDF Manual for Download, 365 days of access, Mobile Ready